sara5521/eJPT-CTF-Challenges/Assessment-Methodologies/smb-brute-force-login/README.md

 ## Files Included
 - `users.txt`: Wordlist used for usernames
-- `flag2.txt`: Retrieved file containing the flag
+- `unix_passwords.txt`: Wordlist used for passwords
 - Screenshots: 1.png → 6.png (steps of the challenge)